SalvatoreBarone/AxDCT/README.md

 Using OpenCV library the following output is shown:
 TODO: screenshot

-If now we want to evaluate the PSNR of the that process, we run:
+If now we want to evaluate the PSNR of that process, we run:
 ```
 $ bin/image_eval -i /path/to/image.bmp -x bc12 -m PSNR